furusystems/DConsole/README.md

-DConsole is a combined logger and command-line interface for Flash 11 ActionScript 3 developers.
+DConsole is a combined logger and command-line interface for Flash 11 ActionScript 3 developers, in development since 2006.

  * Call any function.
  * Poll or change any property.